Maximum linearizations of lower sets in $\mathbb{N}^m$ with application to monomial ideals: Introduction

 \begin{thm} \end{thm}

-The second of these questions, that of determining $o(I(\mathbb{N}^m))$, was asked about earlier by Aschenbrenner and Pong \cite{AP}, who provided upper and lower bounds.
-Theorem~\ref{omegaunbounded} provides an exact answer to this question.
+The last of these questions, that of determining $o(I(\mathbb{N}^m))$, was asked earlier by Aschenbrenner and Pong \cite{AP}, who provided upper and lower bounds.
+Theorem~\ref{mk} provides an exact answer to this question when $k=1$.